stowersinstitute/LIBPB-1390-Image3C/Readme.md

 The documentation for using the Image3C classifier is in jupyter notebooks that can be downloaded to run on local workstations.

-Jupyter notebooks giving details about training and predicting data from the ImageStream and be found here:
+Jupyter notebooks giving details about training and predicting data from the ImageStream can be found here:

 [Notebooks](https://github.com/stowersinstitute/LIBPB-1390-Image3C/tree/master/4-Classifier)